 "NERC" shall mean North American Electric Reliability Council, and any successor entity.

-"Operator" shall mean ______________________, or any replacement thereof.

 "Person" shall mean one or more individuals, corporations, partnerships, or other entity possessing legal rights.

 "Sales Price" means the price at which Seller, acting in a commercially reasonable manner, sells (if at all) the Energy not received by Buyer (less any additional transmission charges or other expenses, if any, incurred by Seller to resell the Energy).